 However, since you’d need a wider color gamut and a much higher contrast ratio and brightness for a noteworthy HDR picture quality (none of which is offered by the other 240Hz IPS models), you’re not losing anything important here.

-Dell, just like other monitor manufacturers, had to create such strong and unrealistic overdrive modes in order to be able to advertise the ‘1ms GtG’ specification.
+Dell, just like other monitor manufacturers, had to create such strong and unrealistic overdrive modes to be able to advertise the ‘1ms GtG’ specification.

 Regardless, the Fast response time overdrive mode works perfectly well.
 Although you’re not getting the advertised 1ms speed, nearly all pixels will be able to change in time with the monitor’s 240Hz refresh rate.